Course of Fire - 26th of April, 2014

 Stage 8 “The Speed Wall”

-Shooters will arrive at a stage with 9 shooting positions.
-The shooter must hit a steel target approximately 20 inches by 20 inches.
+This stage will have 9 shooting positions and only 1 20”x20” steel target down range.
 The target will be about 250 yards away.
-The shooter must hit the target once in order to proceed to the next shooting position.
+From the starting position the shooter must successfully hit the target once in order to proceed to the next shooting position.
 At any time during this stage, if the shooter has more than 3 consecutive misses they will be disqualified and receive a score of 0 for this stage.
 The time limit for this stage is 3 minutes and a minimum of 9 rifle rounds will be needed.

-The total round count for this course is 77 rifle rounds and 57 pistol rounds.
+The total round count for this course is 77 rifle rounds and 56 pistol rounds.
 Remember, this is the minimum round count.
-You know you skill level better than anyone else, bring the amount of ammunition you believe you will need.
+You know your skill level better than anyone else; bring the amount of ammunition you believe you will need.